ytliu/mimo/README.md

 * Activity Query (MIMO\_IOCAQ): it is used to query inactive pages with specific `pid` and `count`.
 User-level example can be found in `run-aq.sh` and `aqclient.c`.
 * PTE Manipulation (MIMO\_IOCPM): it is used to read PTE and set|clear access bit in PTE with specific `addr` and `ent`.
 User-level example can be found in `run-pm.sh` and `pmclient.c`.
+* Information Query (MIMO\_IOCIQ): it is used to query some system information, especially read from specific MSR.
+Parameter is the No. for specific information.
+User-level example can be found in `run-iq.sh` and `iqclient.c`.

 ### AQ IOCTL Environment Setup